-9 urcharge rate a s a % of income -tax (refer notes below) If If income is If income If income income more than exceeds INR exceeds INR If income Type of Investor is less INR 50 lakhs 1 Crore but 2 Crores but exceeds INR 5 than but less than less than or less than or INR 50 or equal to equal to INR equal to INR crores lakhs INR 1 Crore 2 Crores 5 Crores Individual, HUF, AOP, BOI Nil 10% 15% 25% 37% (Resident and non- resident)
+Surcharge rate as a % of income-tax (refer notes below) Type of Investor If income is less than INR 50 lakhs If income is more than INR 50 lakhs but less than or equal to INR 1 Crore If income exceeds INR 1 Crore but less than or equal to INR 2 Crores If income exceeds INR 2 Crores but less than or equal to INR 5 Crores If income exceeds INR 5 crores Individual, HUF, AOP, BOI Nil 10% 15% 25% 37% (Resident and non-resident)

-Note 1: In the case where the total income includes dividend income (only residents) or income referred to in Section 111A or Section 112A of the ITA, surcharge on such income shall not exceed 15%.
+Note 1: In the case where the total income includes dividend income (only residents) or income referred to in section 111A or section 112A of the ITA, surcharge on such income shall not exceed 15%.
+The Finance Act has amended that in the case where the total income includes income referred to in section 112 of the ITA, surcharge on such income shall not exceed 15%.